My Own Way (song)

-"My Own Way" is the fourth single by the English new wave band Duran Duran, originally released on 16 November 1981.
+"My Own Way" is the fourth single by the English pop rock band Duran Duran, originally released on 16 November 1981.

-The single was a follow up to the UK top 5 hit "Girls on Film", and was another hit, peaking at #14 on the UK Singles Chart and at #10 in Australia.
+The single was a follow up to the UK top 5 hit "Girls on Film", and was another hit, peaking at #14 on the UK singles chart and at #10 in Australia.

 Despite its success, the single has often been cited by the band as one of their least favourite and is rarely played live.

 The band subsequently re-recorded "My Own Way" for inclusion on their second album, Rio.
 The newer album version dispenses with the "disco" feel of the single version in favour of a more electronic style.

 Background

 The single release of "My Own Way" has a fast tempo and "disco strings" arranged by Richard Myhill and Duran Duran.

 A slower version was later recorded for the Rio album, with slightly different lyrics.
 This version dispensed with the disco strings in favour of a new wave style with echoing synths and was later remixed by David Kershenbaum for the Carnival EP, and this altered track appeared on the American re-issue of the Rio album on vinyl and cassette late in 1982.
 All CD pressings of Rio have used the original UK album mix.